JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/README.md

 go doc fmt
 ```

+`import "fmt"` just imports another package.

 ### RUN

 ```bash
 go run hello.go
 ```

+Just puts the executable in a temp location, then kills it.

 ### BUILD

-Compiles packages and dependencies (does not install results),
+Compiles packages and dependencies (does not install results)
+and saves your binary,

 ```bash
 go build hello.go